Gone fishing…piranhas

 Orang Asli: a visit to the jungle people

-Upon entering the Taman Negara reservation, I was assigned a local guide – a small, thin, and very polite young man named Danny.
+At the entrance to the Taman Negara Reserve, I met my local guide—a short, thin, and very polite young man named Danny.
 He was a great admirer of the traditions and way of life of the indigenous people.
-He sometimes went hunting with them in the jungle, with nothing but a spear and a bow, and slept in the trees at…
+He sometimes went hunting with them in the jungle, with nothing but a spear and a bow, sleeping in the trees at…

 The house in Havana